o3de/o3de.org/content/docs/contributing/to-docs/style-guide.md

     Verb | ... rendering the scene.
     Adjective | ... the rendering path.

 * Watch for words that end in *-ed*.
 Words that end in *-ed* can also be ambiguous.
 Use determiner phrases such as *that is* to clarify the usage of words that end in *-ed*.
-Taker the word "rendered", for example.
+Take the word "rendered", for example.

     Do | Don't
     :--| :--